 No, racial prejudice today is more subtle, cloaked in political dog whistles, zoning regulations and public funding priorities that place black communities at disadvantages, as well as in disingenuous debate tactics and catchphrases that are meant to ignore, deflect or dismiss concerns about racial inequality and bigotry in 21st century America.

 We saw that defensiveness from our white politically-conservative coreligionists in 2017 when the U.S. Conference of Catholic Bishops announced it was forming an ad-hoc committee to speak out against racism after that summer’s shameful gathering of white nationalists at Charlottesville, Virginia.

 “The bishops are hopping on the leftist media bandwagon.”

 “What about Antifa?
 And when will our bishops speak out against abortion?!?”

 That same kneejerk white reaction against any attempt to call out racism manifested itself as outraged patriotism when NFL quarterback Colin Kaepernick bent his knee during the national anthem to protest police brutality against black men.
 The resistance to that nonviolent act of protest has resulted in Kaepernick’s effective blackballing from a league where 70 percent of the players are black, but virtually all the head coaches, front office personnel and owners are white.

 The substance of Kaepernick’s protest – that unarmed black men were being harassed killed by police officers – were ignored.
-Instead, we heard intellectually-dishonest arguments about how Kaepernick and other kneeling NFL players were disrespecting the American flag and veterans.“Fire that son of a bitch!”
+Instead, we heard intellectually-dishonest arguments about how Kaepernick and other kneeling NFL players were disrespecting the American flag and veterans.

 “They should be grateful that they get paid to play a game.”